ricab/scope_guard/README.md

 #### List of _deleted_ public members:

-Scope guards cannot be default-constructed, copy-constructed, or assigned to.

 1. default constructor
 2. copy constructor
 3. copy assignment operator
 4. move assignment operator

 Note: Deleted special members cannot be used, but they participate in overload resolution.
-In other words, it is part of the client's interface that they are explicitly disallowed.
+They are explicitly disallowed and that is part of the client's interface.

 #### Member type `calback_type`